FabianSchuetze/EconPDEs.jl/README.md

 - Long Run Risk Model of Bansal Yaron (2004)
 - Heterogeneous Agent Models of Garleanu Panageas (2015) and DiTella (2016)

+Each model is coded as a system of PDEs.
+Each PDE corresponds to the no-arbitrage condition for an asset.

 ## Examples